After Getting a Roofing Estimate

 The scope and type of materials will determine the price ranges.
 When reviewing a contract, make sure that it reflects what you and the contractor discussed.

-TruBlue Roofing has many years of experience repairing and replacing roofs in central and coastal North Carolina.
+TruBlue Roofing and Remodeling has many years of experience repairing and replacing roofs in central and coastal North Carolina.
 We service mostly the Raleigh-Durham Metro areas and coastal NC.
 Please call us for a free estimate at (919) 589-7290.